ctrlmaniac/ctrlmaniac/README.md

         self.favourite_tools = [
-            "poetry",  # makes it simpler to manage a python project "black",  # chooses a coding style for me and makes my code pretty, also black it's my favourite colour "isort",  # sorts python imports so that everything is really clear "flake8",  # tells me whether I've made a mistake "pydocstyle",  # helps me write better documentation
+            "poetry",  # makes it simpler to manage a python project "black",  # chooses a coding style for me and makes my code pretty "isort",  # sorts python imports so that everything is really clear "flake8",  # tells me whether I've made a mistake "pydocstyle",  # helps me write better documentation